instedd/alto_guisso/README.md

 ## Usage

 ### Allow users to sign in with Guisso as an OpenId server

+* Add `omniauth` and `omniauth-openid` to your Gemfile:

+        gem "omniauth"
+        gem "omniauth-openid"

 * Add `:omniauthable` to your devise Model